jemikalajah123/fee-processing-service/README.md

 ```

-This tells you that the various machines exist "locally" at 0.0.0.0 and that the exposed web port have been mapped to port 8080.
+This tells you that the various machines exist "locally" at 0.0.0.0 and that the exposed service port have been mapped to port 8080.

 ### Stopping Container